-Here are a few highlights of events and offers our Saga Possibilities members enjoyed in December 2019.
+Here are a few highlights of events and offers our customers enjoyed in December 2019.

 An Audience With Alan Titchmarsh

-The warmth, wit and wisdom of that guru of the gardening world Alan Titchmarsh was in full bloom to illuminate a bracing December day, much to the delight of almost 1,000 Possibilities members, both ticket holders and lucky VIP prize draw winners.
+The warmth, wit and wisdom of that guru of the gardening world Alan Titchmarsh was in full bloom to illuminate a bracing December day, much to the delight of almost 1,000 Saga customers, both ticket holders and lucky VIP prize draw winners.

 Alan’s effortless charm sowed the seeds of a hugely enjoyable afternoon.
 The day was topped and tailed for the assembled guests with two complimentary drinks, selfie opportunities with the man himself, an azalea each in a signed plant pot, plus another free garden-themed gift in the shape of a composting pencil.
 That’s a pencil you plant, water and then – magically – flower seeds start to sprout a few weeks later.
 Who knew?